 Energy Performance Rating

 ENERGY STAR is the primary benchmark for window performance ratings.
 The ratings are based on the U-factor and solar heat gain coefficient, as well as air leakage.
 It is always advisable to check the ENERGY STAR rating of any window you thinking of purchasing.
-It can make the difference in how much energy and money you save each year.
+It can make a difference in how much energy and money you save each year.

 Windows should be installed in accordance with their design, as well as with the structure of the house.
 They must also be properly air-sealed by means of caulk and weatherstrip.
 Windows—especially energy-efficient ones—should be always installed by professionals.
 This ensures that the window performs to its maximum capacity and reduces the need for repairs.

-Energy efficient windows are one of the best investments you can make for your home and selecting the right one should not be taken lightly.
+Energy-efficient windows are one of the best investments you can make for your home and selecting the right one should not be taken lightly.
 It is always good to contact a professional before selecting a window.
 At NorthTech Windows, we have knowledgeable staff who can help you find the right window for your home.
 Don’t hesitate to get in touch with us today for a free consultation.